holdestmade/homeassistant-emby/README.md

 The **Media Source** provider lets you play Emby content on ANY Home Assistant media player:

-- 📺 Cast to Chromecast
+-  Cast to Chromecast
-- 🔊 Stream to Sonos
+-  Stream to Sonos
-- 🎵 Play on Google/Nest speakers
+-  Play on Google/Nest speakers
-- 📻 Send to any media_player entity
+-  Send to any media_player entity

 ---

 ## 🐛 Troubleshooting

 <details>
-<summary><strong>❌ Connection Failed</strong></summary>
+<summary><strong> Connection Failed</strong></summary>

 1. Verify Emby is running: Open `http://your-server:8096` in browser
 2. Check firewall allows the port